 Streaming To The Big Screen from Smartphones & Tablets

 When it comes to movie night - bigger is better.

 After all - who wants to watch blockbusters like Terminator on a tablet, or epic shows like Game of Thrones on a phone?

-You naturally want to use your mobile connection to watch on your own TV, but a lot of the best options for streaming via cellular unlimited data plans are limited to "on device data" - meaning that you can't just create a hotspot and share the connection with your Roku, Apple TV, etc.
+You naturally want to use your mobile connection to watch on your larger TV screen, but a lot of the best options for streaming via cellular unlimited data plans are limited to "on device data" - meaning that you can't just create a hotspot and share the connection with your Roku, Apple TV, etc.

-Doing so will blow through your tethering data limits in a heartbeat!
+Doing so will blow through your personal mobile hotspot data limits in a heartbeat!